garrandall/popular-music-data/tracks/want-u-back-cher-lloyd.md

 Want, want you, want you back (Uh!)

-Ooh-ooh-ooh, I thought you'd still be mine
+OhohoohI thought you'd still be mine
 When I kissed you goodbye, uh-oh, uh-oh
-Ooh-ooh-ooh, and you might be with her
+Ohohoohand you might be with her
 But I still had you first, uh-oh, uh-oh